 In my personal experience, adding a surfactant is a must to help aid the process and get the best from your ultrasonic process.
 In addition, very dirty records will usually benefit from a pre-clean before going down the ultrasonic route, either by hand or using a vacuum-based record cleaning machine if you own one.

-My current process is as follows:
+My current process for used records is as follows:

 Step 1): Remove all loose dust from the surface using a carbon fiber record brush